sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched18-07/fiori-ios-scpms-teched18-07.md

 ---
 title: Add Map Support to the App - Part 1
-description: Use the storyboard to build the UI for the Map
+description: Use the storyboard to build the UI for the Map.
 auto_validation: true
 primary_tag: products>sap-cloud-platform-sdk-for-ios
 tags: [  tutorial>intermediate, operating-system>ios, topic>mobile, topic>odata, products>sap-cloud-platform, products>sap-cloud-platform-sdk-for-ios ]